 To cover all your bases, consider your strengths and weaknesses.
 This way, you won’t waste your money splurging on gadgets like an amateur radio, a multitool, or a compass that you don’t actually know how to use in disaster situations like wildfires and thunderstorms.

 Understanding what you can and can’t do makes prepping for beginners simpler because you’ll know where you should focus and invest in.

 You don’t need a fat wallet to stay prepared for disasters and emergencies—fun fact: some of the best-prepared folks don’t come from money.

-Even if you only earn minimum wage, there are several ways to set aside a tiny amount each paycheck.
+Prepping for beginners can be daunting, but even if you only earn minimum wage, there are several ways to set aside a tiny amount each paycheck.

 The trick is reviewing your finances and understanding your spending habits.
 Setting aside a small budget for prepping is possible if you live within your means and avoid debt.

 Other clever ways include upcycling and learning how to stretch resources.
 Here are some examples: